Clinton Heylin: Work

 In 2016, Heylin published his history of UK punk music in the year 1976, Anarchy in the Year Zero: The Sex Pistols, the Clash and the Class of '76.

 In October 2016, Heylin published his study of Bob Dylan's 1966 World Tour, Judas!: From Forest Hills to the Free Trade Hall: A Historical View of Dylan's Big Boo.
 Heylin has also contributed the liner notes for the 36-CD set, Bob Dylan: The 1966 Live Recordings, released by Sony/Legacy Recordings, which includes every known recording of Dylan’s 1966 concert tour.

 In 2017, Heylin published his account of Dylan's controversial "Born Again" Christian phase, Trouble In Mind: Bob Dylan's Gospel Years: What Really Happened.
 The book complemented the release of The Bootleg Series Vol. 13: Trouble No More 1979–1981, which consisted of a large number of out-takes and live performances from this period of Dylan's recording and performance career.

+In 2018, Heylin published his research into Dylan's recording of the Blood On The Tracks album, No One Else Could Play That Tune.
+The book complemented the release of The Bootleg Series Vol. 14: More Blood, More Tracks which contained all available studio sessions for Blood On The Tracks.

 To tie in with Dylan's 80th birthday in May 2021, Heylin published The Double Life of Bob Dylan: Volume I: 1941–1966 A Restless, Hungry Feeling.
 The first of two volumes, this biography is based on research by Heylin in the newly-established Bob Dylan archive in Tulsa, Oklahoma.
 Andrew Motion wrote in The Spectator that "Heylin has always been good on this aspect of Dylan’s story — concealment — hence the title of his first biography, and the way this new one repeats an idea of secrecy."

+In 2023, Heylin published The Double Life of Bob Dylan Volume 2: 1966-2021 - Far Away From Myself.
+This 836 page tome continued his project of revising his prior Dylan biographies by utilizing the resources of the Bob Dylan archive in Tulsa, Oklahoma.